api2cart/ruby-sdk/docs/BasketApi.md

 id = '10' # String | Entity id
 opts = {
   store_id: '1', # String | Store Id
+  response_fields: '{result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'false', # String | Set this parameter in order to choose which entity fields you want to ignore.
+  exclude: 'false' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  response_fields: '{result}' # String | Set this parameter in order to choose which entity fields you want to retrieve }
+}

 begin